The InSAR absolute phase amid singularities: Introduction

 \section{Introduction}

 In radar interferometry, the absolute phase is an essential but nevertheless ill-defined concept \cite{bamler98,rosen00}.
-According to Madsen et al. \cite{madsen93}, the absolute phase is proportional to the difference in range between the primary and secondary acquisition from which the interferogram was formed.
+According to Madsen et al. \cite{madsen93}, the absolute phase is proportional to the range difference between the primary and secondary acquisition from which the interferogram was formed.
 A similar view is adopted in optical interferometry \cite{creath85}.
 While the absolute interferometric phase is not observed directly, many authors assert that it needs to be known for estimating topography or displacements \cite{lombardini98,zebker98,rosen00}.
 But a general definition of the absolute phase is lacking.
-What is the absolute phase over a time period in spring in which snow melts and leaves flush?
+What is the absolute phase over a time period in spring in which snow melts and leaves flush, while coherence is partially retained?
 To answer this and similar questions, Sec. \ref{sec:wrappedunwrapped}--\ref{sec:definition} establish an observational definition of the absolute phase in terms of measurable quantities.
 This definition is applicable to any InSAR (Interferometric Synthetic Aperture) mode and does not require any knowledge about how the electromagnetic wave interacts with the observed target.

-The observational definition of the absolute phase $\phia(\wb_2)$ postulates a continuous series of interferometric phase measurements.
-Throughout, the primary configuration $\wb_1$, including the antenna position and time, is held fixed.
-The secondary configuration $\wb$ is continuously varied along a pre-specified absolute path that starts at $\wb_1$ and ends at the actual secondary configuration $\wb_2$.
+The observational definition of the absolute phase $\phia(\wb_2; \wb_1)$ postulates a continuous series of interferometric phase measurements that link the primary $\wb_1$ with the secondary $\wb_2$ configuration.
+Here, a configuration $\wb$ specifies the observation parameters such as the antenna position and time.
+Throughout the series of phase measurements, the primary configuration $\wb_1$ is held fixed, while the (intermediate) secondary configuration $\wb$ progresses from $\wb_1$ to the actual secondary configuration $\wb_2$ along a pre-specified absolute path.
 Unwrapping the interferometric phase as the secondary configuration is varied \cite{ghiglia98} produces the absolute phase.
+The absolute phase is congruent with the wrapped phase, differing only by the integer multiples of 2$\pi$ added during unwrapping.
 For differential InSAR with a temporal baseline, the absolute phase is determined by unwrapping the interferometric phase over time.
 The observational and the conventional definition agree for an ideal point target.